Andorra in the Eurovision Song Contest 2005: Eurocàsting

-Auditions for Eurocàsting took place between 24 and 26 October 2004 at the Fira d'Andorra in Andorra la Vella.
-Applicants were required to be aged at least 16, have Andorran citizenship or residency as of 2000 and fluency in Catalan.
-32 applicants that attended the auditions were presented to the public during introductory shows broadcast between 2 and 23 November 2004 on the ATV programme Diagonal, hosted by Gemma Rial, and the top 16 candidates qualified for the next stage following the combination of votes from a professional jury and a public vote that registered over 5,000 votes, which were announced on 25 November 2004 during Diagonal.
-The 16 candidates were further presented on Diagonal until 8 December 2004 and the top three candidates qualified for the final following the combination of votes from the jury and public vote that registered 7,500 votes, which were announced on 10 December 2004 during Diagonal.
+Auditions for Eurocàsting took place between 24 and 26 October 2004 at the Andorra la Vella Fair.
+Applicants were required to have Andorran citizenship or residency as of 2000 and fluency in Catalan.
+The 32 candidates that attended the auditions were presented to the public via postcard specials broadcast during the ATV programme Diagonal between 2 and 23 November 2004.
+The combination of votes from a five-member professional jury and a public televote that registered 5,000 votes determined the top 16 candidates to qualify for the next stage, which were announced on 25 November 2004 during Diagonal.
+The 16 candidates were further presented on Diagonal until 8 December 2004 and the combination of the jury and public vote that registered 7,500 votes determined the three artists for Desitja'm sort, which were announced on 10 December 2004 during Diagonal.

-Shows

-Show 1 (Artist selection)
+Artist selection

-The first show of Desitja'm sort took place on 19 December 2004 at the Centre de Congressos in Andorra la Vella.
-The running order of the three finalists was announced by RTVA on 13 December 2004.
-Each of the finalists performed a ballad and an uptempo song in Catalan and the winner, Marian van de Wal, was selected by the combination of votes from a five-member professional jury (5/7) and a public vote (2/7).
-Marian van de Wal and Mar Capdevila were tied at 3 points each but the tie was resolved after the youngest jury member declared Marian van de Wal the winner.
-In addition to the performances of the finalists, the show featured an interval act from singer Joan Tena.
+The artist selection show of Desitja'm sort took place on 19 December 2004 at the Centre de Congressos in Andorra la Vella where each of the three finalists performed two songs in Catalan, one being a ballad and the other being uptempo.
+The running order was determined through a draw and announced on 13 December 2004.
+Marian van de Wal and Mar Capdevila were tied at three points each following the combination of votes from a five-member professional jury (5/7) and a public televote (2/7), but since the youngest juror voted for van de Wal she was declared the winner.
+In addition to the performances, the show featured an interval act from singer Joan Tena.

-Show 2 (Song selection)

-Following a song submission period where songwriters were required to submit songs in Catalan, three songs were selected for Marian van de Wal by an expert committee and announced on 30 December 2004.
-The three songs were presented to the public during the second show of Desitja'm sort that took place on 22 January 2005 at the Centre Cultural i de Congressos Lauredià in Sant Julià de Lòria and the winning song, "La mirada interior", was selected by the combination of votes from a seven-member professional jury (7/9) and a public vote (2/9).
-In addition to the performances of the competing songs, the show featured an interval act from Eurovision Song Contest 2004 winner Ruslana.
+Song selection